-Soon, these individual stories – of first loves and old flames, alliances and abandonment, missed opportunities and new chances – begin to intertwine, to paint a vivid picture of Eighties Britain and the collective experience of those who are made to feel ‘outsiders’.
+Soon, these individual stories – of first loves and old flames, alliances and abandonment, missed opportunities and new chances – intertwine to paint a vivid picture of Eighties Britain.

 This Island’s Mine was originally performed by Gay Sweatshop in 1988.
 Now, three decades after the introduction of Section 28 banning positive representations of homosexuality, Philip Osment’s passionate and lyrical play, of outsiders, exiles and refugees, is all too resonant.

 Sun 2nd June (Matinee): Post show Q&A - Gay Sweatshop and the original production with Philip Osment (Writer), Richard Sandells (Actor) and Kate Owen (Designer).